-A. The activity council shall be composed of the vice president of the ASWVC, the events coordinator, and the vice president or a representative of each ASWVC sponsored club or organization.
-One student shall represent only one club or organization at any meeting the members of the administration and faculty as well as to all student senate and activity council members.
-D. ASWVC vice president shall be the liaison between sponsored student programs and the student senate.
+- A. The activity council shall be composed of the vice president of the ASWVC, the events coordinator, and the vice president or a representative of each ASWVC sponsored club or organization.
+One student shall represent only one club or organization at any meeting. - B. The ASWVC vice president shall be chairperson of the activity council and shall preside at the meetings. - C. The ASWVC vice president shall record and post minutes of all activity council meetings.
+Copies of the minutes shall be sent to the members of the administration and faculty as well as to all student senate and activity council members. - ASWVC vice president shall be the liaison between sponsored student programs and the student senate.